 I love it when blogger friends around me create products that help you plan your next trip!
 That’s why this week, I’d like to show you the Amsterdam City Guide, a book written by fellow Dutchie Anne de Buck from the successful blog “Your Little Black Book“.

-Let’s have a look at her book on Amsterdam, my sweet old hometown (so spoiler alert: I might be a bit biased!)
+Let’s have a look at her book on Amsterdam, my sweet old hometown in The Netherlands (so spoiler alert: I might be a bit biased!)

 About the Writer